Comic Browser:

 The Blood of Dawn

-Thor Annual #12 Synopsis by Seahammer
+Thor Annual #12 synopsis by Seahammer

 Returning from a feast with the Mountain Giants, three lost Storm Giants wander all night through the mountains outside of Asgard.
 In the morning they stumble upon the farm of Vidar, a half-giant son of Odin.
 There, they find Solveig, Vidar's wife, and slay her.
 One of the giants, Horvald, sees that she wears a golden belt and steals it for himself before they leave.
 When Vidar returns from his day’s hunting, he finds his wife's body and vows revenge.